los7key/garden/docs/faq.md

     Update 2022-08-13: I figured it out, the issue is that mkdocs goes by filename and not description or title of the post.
 So even if my post is called "foo", if I name the file "zebra.md", it will show up at the bottom alphabetically.
 While I was ok with it being weird and did finally accept it, I'm happy I figured it out.
 I'm still going to fix it :)

     Update 2022-10-30: Done!

+??? question "34.
+With different sections of the FAQ, how do you know which is the newest one?"
+    Eyeball the bottom of each list, I guess.
+I haven't come up with a better way just yet.

 ## Technology